-“Apart” and “a part” have entirely different meanings, and using the two interchangeably makes us look silly.
-To the ear, they sound the same, so our human tendency is to write it out as one word.
+“Apart” and “a part” have entirely different meanings.
+“Everyday” and “every day” are different, too.
+The pairs sound the same to the ear, so we tend to write them out as one word.
 But ask yourself if it should be two, particularly when writing.

-GRAMMAR TRICK: If you can say “a BIG part,” then it has to be two words.
+TRICK TO REMEMBER: If you can say “a BIG part,” it has to be two words.

 INCORRECT: “I am so happy to be apart of this team.” — Because you could reasonably say, “I am so happy to be a BIG part of this team,” it must remain two words.